Lewiston, Maine: Somali and Bantu migration

 In 1999, the United States government began preparations to resettle an estimated 12,000 refugees from Somalia to select cities throughout the United States.
 Most of the early arrivals in the United States settled in Clarkston, Georgia, a city adjacent to Atlanta.
-However, they were mostly assigned to low-rent, poverty-stricken inner-city areas, so many began to look to resettle elsewhere in the U.S.Word soon spread that Lewiston had a low crime rate, good schools and cheap housing.
+However, they were mostly assigned to low-rent, poverty-stricken inner-city areas, so many began to look to resettle elsewhere in the U.S.Word soon spread that Lewiston had free housing.
 In 1999, ethnic Somalis subsequently began a secondary migration from other states to the former mill town, and after 2005, many Somali Bantus, a separate ethnicity, followed suit.

 In October 2002, then-Mayor Laurier T. Raymond wrote an open letter addressed to leaders of the Somali community, predicting a negative impact on the city's social services and requesting that they discourage further relocation to Lewiston.
-The letter angered some persons and prompted some community leaders and residents to speak out against the mayor, drawing national attention.
+The letter angered many and prompted some community leaders and residents to speak out against the mayor, drawing national attention.
 Demonstrations were held in Lewiston, both by those who supported the immigrants' presence and those who opposed it.

 In January 2003, about 32 members of a white nationalist group from Illinois demonstrated in Lewiston to denounce Somali immigrants.
 This prompted a simultaneous counter-demonstration on the campus of Bates College to demonstrate support of the Somali community.
 The rally repudiating the white nationalists attracted 4,000 attendees, including governor John Baldacci, Senators Olympia Snowe and Susan Collins and other officials.
 Mayor Raymond was reportedly out of town on vacation on the day of the protests.

 In August 2010, the Lewiston Sun Journal reported that Somali entrepreneurs had helped reinvigorate downtown Lewiston by opening shops in previously closed storefronts.
 Amicable relations were also reported by the local Franco-American merchants and the Somali storekeepers.

-Somali farmers have had a positive impact on Lewiston agriculture life.
-Farming was known to be "low caste" to Somalis, before they were forced to labor during slavery.
-Since migrating to Maine farming has become a part of life to some Somalis.
+Somali Bantu farmers have had a positive impact on Lewiston agriculture life.
+Since migrating to Maine farming has become a part of life to some Somali Bantus.

-Somali-American players contributed to the Lewiston High School boys soccer team's state championship wins in 2015, 2017, and 2018 under coach Mike McGraw.
+Somali-American players contributed to the Lewiston High School boys soccer team's state championship wins in 2015, 2017, 2018 and 2023 under coach Mike McGraw.

+Spree shooting

+On October 25, 2023, a spree shooting occurred at two locations in Lewiston.
+18 people were killed, and 13 others were injured.
+The first mass shooting occurred at a bowling alley during a youth league event, while the second occurred minutes later at a pool hall.
+After a two-day manhunt, the shooter, 40-year-old Robert R. Card, was found dead on October 27 from an apparent self-inflicted gunshot wound at a recycling facility in Lisbon after his vehicle was located nearby the night of the shooting.
+It was the deadliest mass shooting in the history of Maine.